Light0913/Datapack-1.14.X-1.17.X-Detection-Radar-v1.2/README.md

 If you accidentally lose the radar sent by the first loading module, don't worry.
 You can drop the following synthetic materials on the ground **(within the radius of 1 sphere)** to synthesize.
 Synthetic materials: **red stone * 5, red stone repeater * 6, red stone torch * 4, red stone comparator * 3, carrot fishing rod * 1**

-## Group installation method
+## Datapack installation method

-put the compressed package into the archived datapacks folder, enter command or enter the world directly
+put the compressed package into the archived datapacks folder, enter command or re-enter the world

 Command:`/reload`